brycewray/hugo-site/content/posts/2021/08/1Password-hits-fan.md

 {{< lite-youtube videoTitle="The Ultimate TOTP/2FA Guide for Max Security Online" videoId="iXSyxm9jmmo" >}}

 [^masterTOTP]: At the very least, keep the TOTP for any "non-KeePass way" provider (*e.g.*, Bitwarden or 1Password) in a separate authenticator app.
 You **do** have multi-factor authentication set up for that vendor, right?

+**Overall update, 2021-09-16**: Based on my testing, I can recommend the KeePassXC/KeePassium route for those who want to use the "KeePass way."
+However, I didn't like the occasional glitchiness of KeePassXC browser extensions, so I decided to stick with Bitwarden for passwords **only** while adopting---and really liking---the [Raivo OTP](https://github.com/raivo-otp/ios-application) authenticator app for my TOTPs, after dropping [Authy](https://authy.com/) due primarily to what I learned from that Techlore video mentioned above.
+{.yellowBox}